-Written in a novel style that demonstrates – not simply theorizes – moral relatedness, this book makes a valuable contribution to the fields of Anthropocene studies, environmental studies, decolonial studies, as well as social philosophy.
+Written in a novel style that demonstrates – not simply theorizes – moral relatedness, this book makes a valuable contribution to the fields of Anthropocene studies, environmental studies, decolonial studies, and social philosophy.

-Acknowledgements; Preface – On the Essay Form; 1.
+Acknowledgements; Preface: on the essay form; 1.
 How should I engage in community politics?; 2.
 How should I relate to colonialism?; 3.
 How should I understand my responsibility and show it?; 4.
 How should I respond to the "Anthropocene"?; 5.
 How should I involve anthroponomy in the course and prospect of my life?; 6.
-What could others make of anthroponomy and how can I support them?; In Belle Valley; Response by Julia Gibson; Glossary; Index
+What could others make of anthroponomy and how can I support them?; In Belle Valley; On the Farm: Julia D. Gibson; Glossary; Index

 Jeremy Bendik-Keymer holds the Beamer-Schneider Professorship in Ethics at Case Western Reserve University.
 He authored The Ecological Life and two works in literary philosophy, Solar Calendar, and Other Ways of Marking Time and The Wind.
 He co-edited Ethical Adaptation to Climate Change.